 If your particular topic area has a few oft-quoted facts or statistics, it can be tempting to repeat these without double-checking them.
 Be careful, though: other authors won’t necessarily have verified the facts themselves.

 Between 2008 and 2011, I wrote a lot of material for personal development and self-improvement blogs.
-One popular “fact” in this area is about “the Harvard Goal Study.”
-(You can read an account of this supposed study here.)
+One popular “fact” in this area is about the “Harvard Goal Study.”

 One excellent blogger in the area, though, debunked this in a post Writing Down Your Goals — The Harvard Written Goal Study.
 Fact or Fiction?
 This helped open my eyes to the sad truth that some authors make up facts and statistics to suit them, so you do need to look for original studies, government publications, and other reputable sources of information where possible.

 If you come across something presented as fact which seems odd or hard to believe, Snopes.com is a great place to turn for an initial check.